Testosterone for Men

 Your results will be provided to you via your account.
 They should be ready within 2–3 days of the laboratory receiving your sample.

 Levels of testosterone can vary a lot during the day and with meals.
 It is important that your blood sample is taken early in the morning (between 7am and 11am) and that you are fasting (this means that you should not eat or drink anything, except water, from 11pm the night before).
+If you have diabetes or have been told not to fast please chat to your GP or online doctor before taking the test.

 It is also important that you don’t take the sample if you are feeling unwell as this can also lower your testosterone level.